Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Emit diagnostics when a member receives conflicting major-ness decorations, when `MatrixStride` is missing for row/column-major members, and when decorations target non-struct members.
 Add focused assembler tests covering valid/invalid combinations.
 - [x] Surface the stored metadata through the translator so upcoming composite instructions and future validator ports can consume it without re-parsing decorations.

+## Active Milestone: Parser Diagnostics
+Accurate diagnostics are critical when wiring the Rust assembler through the existing C API.
+We need to carry full line/column/index information through lexing/parsing so the emitted diagnostics can be compared directly against the legacy implementation.

+Tasks for this milestone:
+- [x] Teach the lexer/parser to honor an arbitrary source origin so each instruction line in `assemble_text` reports the correct global line/column/index even after trimming whitespace.
+- [x] Add assembler tests that assert diagnostics originating from later lines (with indentation) report their true positions, preventing regressions.
+- [ ] Re-enable the Rust assembler for any contexts that benefit from the improved diagnostics (e.g., text still using unsupported opcodes), document the behavior in `porting-plan.md`, and ensure the FFI toggles are covered by tests.

 ## Active Milestone: Binary/Text Infrastructure
 With the foundational workspace pieces in place, we now focus on the assembler and disassembler pipeline.
 This milestone delivers a Rust-native text/binary conversion path that can be swapped into the existing C entry points behind the FFI bridge.